Zutanit-o/Morrow-Dashboard/README.md

 ## Description

-The dashboard has sections for hourly and daily forecast, including a small graph for each day or night you choose.
+The dashboard has sections for hourly and daily forecast, including precipitation and cloudyness, and has a small graph for the temperature for each day or night you choose.
+It can only provide information about weather in the US!
 The icons for weather conditions were made by me.

 On a cellphone:
 ![demo-img1](img/demo-img1.jpg)